cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `zone_id` <Type>inherited</Type> <PropMeta>optional</PropMeta>

-  - This is the ID of the "zone" or domain you want to run your script on.
+  - This is the ID of the zone or domain you want to run your script on.
 It can also be specified through the `CF_ZONE_ID` environment variable.
 This key is optional if you are using only a [workers.dev](https://workers.dev) subdomain.

 - `workers_dev` <Type>inherited</Type> <PropMeta>optional</PropMeta>

   - This is a boolean flag that specifies if your Worker will be deployed to your [workers.dev](https://workers.dev) subdomain.
-If omitted defaults to false.
+If omitted, it defaults to false.

 - `route` <Type>not inherited</Type> <PropMeta>optional</PropMeta>